 Capital Punishment: How Should a Christian Respond?

-Malone University will host the Worldview Forum, "Capital Punishment: How Should a Christian Respond?" on Monday, March 18 at 7 p.m. in the Sanctuary of the Johnson Center.
+Malone University will host the Worldview Forum, "Capital Punishment: How Should a Christian Respond?" on Monday, March 18 at 7 p.m. in the Worship Center of the Johnson Center.
 Proponents are Richard Land, Ph.D., President of The Ethics & Religious Liberty Commission of the Southern Baptist Convention and Stephen Dear, Executive Director of People of Faith Against the Death Penalty.
 Moderator is Malcolm Gold, Ph.D., Professor of Sociology at Malone University.

 Stephen Dear has served as the executive director of People of Faith Against the Death Penalty since September of 1997, where he has organized more than 500 community events; led efforts to generate 1,500 church, corporate, and government resolutions for stopping executions and repealing the death penalty; organized the first large-scale act of civil disobedience against an execution; and raised more than $4 million in funding for community organizing for the abolition of the death penalty.